aayushsh06/Maize-Market/README.md

 # Maize Market

 **Maize Market** is a university marketplace platform designed for the University of Michigan community, allowing students and faculty to buy and sell items seamlessly.
+In development using Java, SpringBoot, Javascript, and React.

 ![Maize Market Preview](https://via.placeholder.com/1000x500?text=Project+Screenshot)